GPSD-ASE/gpsd-pnf-svc/README.md

 # gpsd-pnf-svc
-Notification Service Management
+Push Notification Service Management

-This is a Notification Service Management system that handles device registration and notification delivery.
+This is a Push Notification Service Management system that handles device registration and notification delivery.
 The service allows:
 1. Registering devices with user IDs and device tokens
 2. Sending notifications to registered users
 3. Retrieving notifications for specific users